exmokapress/streamlit_app/README.md

 You can look up members and boats based on the table xx.

-In addition you will find a video recording and an article which demonstrates the streamlit app and wraps up a couple of technical thoughts on this project.
+In addition you will find a video recording which demonstrates the streamlit app and

+In addition you will also find an article where I wraps up a couple of technical thoughts on this project.
+I would not publish it on my LinkedIn account, instead I wrote it to fullfill the project requirements.